kreier/benchmark/CoreMark/README.md

 In 2019 [Paul Stoffregen](https://github.com/PaulStoffregen) from [PJRC](https://www.pjrc.com/) with the [Teensy project](https://www.pjrc.com/teensy/) ported it to Arduino.
 It runs out of the box on an ESP32.
 Multicore optimisation is not enabled yet.

+With multicore it was compiled under linux by [ochrin](https://github.com/ochrin/coremark) in March 2020 and he got both ESP8266 running and dualcore results on ESP32.
+Still no match for the 2200 of the Teensy 4.0.

 Some of my results:

 | Board                  | CoreMark | LED |